justondias/assembly/README.md

 Thermometer/Potentiometer------------------
-Program converts thermometer uses ADC to display temperature in F on lcd.
+Program converts thermometer using ADC to display temperature in F on lcd.
-Potentiometer read by DAC increments LEDs.
+Potentiometer read using DAC and increments LEDs respectively.

 AdressingTypes.asm---------------------------------